 Growing up on the rural landscape of western civilization with minimal farm animals and structures, I developed this sense of observation and engagement within rural life and brink connections to nature and its wildlife.
 In assistance, with a family business I spent many years prepping and painting in and out of residential houses to work through a big portion of education.
 Here, on a large scale I developed an understanding of process, layers, color, lighting and texture, most importantly problem solving.
 These experiences of painting and those improved skills were used to enhance the condition of structures.
 Now I want to depict the physical condition of structures and nature that contain such character and rawness of the western culture through the visual arts.

-In addition as a youngster, we didn't travel much partly due to coming from a family of 14.
+As a youngster, we didn't travel much partly due to coming from a family of 14.
 When we did, there were two places that stood out the most, the mountains along with its wildlife contrasting with the urban setting and everything in between.
 I feel there is a transitional connection, a unique coexistence and overlap of rural life, western and wildlife settings.
-One interfering with the other.
-Perhaps fences, species of animal or markers help distinguish these placements.
-I am compelled to paint, in their simplest forms as a narrative through physical senses of rawness and purity.
+One interfering with the other with purpose or of astray.
+Perhaps fences, species of animal or markers help distinguish these placements, whether tamed or untamed.
+I am compelled to paint the so called "Gray Areas" in their simplest forms as a narrative through physical senses of rawness and purity.
+Using looser and tighter strokes of the brush and palette knife to illustrate the wilderness upholding containment.
 Up close and personal as a visual documentation of aesthetic and kinesthetic integrity to their representational manner.